reversi-fun/symbolic-spectre-tiles/README.md

     In the original JavaScript code, colors were assigned based on the label type for the Spectre shapes.<br>
     The arrangement of labels in a fractal pattern is crucial evidence for generating tilings of the weakly chiral aperiodic monotile Tile(1,1) known as “Spectre”.

-    In this code, except for the label=“Gamma2” colors are determined by the rotation angles of the shapes.
+    In this code, In this code, the tiles are colored using **four colors** to ensure that adjacent tiles have different colors.<br>
+    In addition, this code also includes a mechanism to color the tiles with six different colors based on their rotation angles.<br>
-    This approach facilitates the discovery of locally similar clusters within the generated shapes.
+    This approach facilitates the discovery of locally similar clusters within the generated shapes.<br>
-    Additionally, the labels are displayed using &lt;text&gt; tags that specify the same rotation angle as the shape.
+    Additionally, the labels are displayed using &lt;text&gt; tags that specify the same rotation angle as the shape.<br>
     If you find the label text distracting, you can simply comment out the code that outputs the &lt;text&gt; tags.

     Take a look at the image below: